TunePat Amazon Music Converter

 Amazon Music is the third most popular music streaming service that offers millions of songs, playlists, and stations for music lovers to stream online and download for offline playback.
 You can stream the music on this platform with a Prime Music account and Amazon Music Unlimited.
 Sometimes, it is difficult for someone to decide which is better for them because they have an unclear distinction between the two parts.
 Here we will make a comparison between Prime Music and Amazon Music Unlimited and hope it could help you make the right choice.
 Now here we go:

 Prime Music is available to Amazon Prime members at no extra cost.
-People can directly listen to music on Amazon Prime Music with your Amazon Prime membership ($99 per year).
-Amazon Music Unlimited costs an extra $8.99 per month for Prime Music users or $89 a year for an annual subscription.
+People can directly listen to music on Amazon Prime Music with your Amazon Prime membership ($14.99 per month or $139 per year).
+Amazon Music Unlimited costs an extra $9.99 monthly for Prime Music users or $99 yearly for an annual subscription.

-Without Prime, you'll spend $9.99 per month for Music Unlimited, though if you only want to use Music Unlimited on an Echo, Echo Dot, or Tap speaker, that costs just $4.99 per month.
-If you want to get an Amazon Music Unlimited Family Plan, it takes $15.99 per month or $159 per year.
+Without Prime, you'll spend $10.99 per month for Music Unlimited, though if you only want to use Music Unlimited on an Echo, Echo Dot, or Tap speaker, that costs just $4.99 per month.
+If you're going to get an Amazon Music Unlimited Family Plan, it costs $16.99 per month or $169 per year.

 By the way, two plans have streaming limits.
 If you are a Prime Music user, you can only stream songs online on one device at a time.
 The same is true for users of the Amazon Music Unlimited individual plan; if you want to use it on multiple devices, you can upgrade to an Amazon Music Unlimited Family plan.
 Up to six devices can be used simultaneously.